 - Employees who participate in both must be enrolled in a High Deductible Health Plan (HDHP), which is already an HSA requirement.

-- Only premiums and not medical expenses can be reimbursed through the QSEHRA.
+- Only health insurance premiums and not medical expenses can be reimbursed through the QSEHRA.

 - Provide a QSEHRA for all employees.
 They all must participate.
 It’s an important distinction that employers must provide and not only offer a QSEHRA to all eligible employees (i.e., not including the few groups who can be excluded).